gavinlyonsrepo/RpiMotorLib/extra/Documentation/TB6612FNG_DC.md

 | AON1/BON1 | Output 1 for channels A/B| One of the two outputs to connect the motor |
 | AON2/BON2 | Output 2 for channels A/B| One of the two outputs to connect the motor  |

-HW Connection (for two DC motors) for the test file(see software section below) are as follows, (you can pick any GPIO pin you want).
+HW Connection (for two DC motors) for the example file(see software section below) are as follows, (you can pick any GPIO pin you want).

 1. VM to motor PSU
 2. VCC to RPI 3.3 or 5 volt
 3. GND to GND connect all GND's to a common rail together with PSU and RPI
-4. PWA = 17 GPIO
+4. PWA = 13 GPIO
 5. AI1 = 22 GPIO
 6. AI2 = 27 GPIO
 7. PWB = 18 GPIO